Category: Capitol Building

 One of our rules (ok, the only rule) to getting the state sticker up on our map is that we have to visit the state capitol building.
 Since we were in Missouri visiting family and friends and working on some RV projects for five weeks, we took a short mini vacation to get some places knocked off our “to see” list for Missouri.

+The first stop during our weekend was the Ha Ha Tonka State Park so we could see the ruins of the old “Castle”.
 In 1908 Robert M. Snyder bought around 5,000 acres so he could have a European style castle built on a bluff overlooking the Ha Ha Tonka Spring and the Lake of the Ozarks.
 Unfortunately, a year after construction started Snyder was killed in the state’s first automobile accident.
 Snyder’s son finished the castle but scaled down the plans quite a bit.
 In 1942 a fire gutted the castle and from what I understand, the property has been left to ruin over the years.

 This is the Ha Ha Tonka Spring…I love the color of the water!
 We walked down 316 stairs to get a better look at the spring.
 316 stairs…one way.
 The morning we went was cold and the stairs had some ice on them, but we weren’t the only ones there.
 The park was really crowded with walkers and joggers and families enjoying the sun.
 This is a great state park and y’all should definitely go some time!

+The next stop on our mini vacation was Jefferson City.
 So, y’all know one of my favorite things about capitol buildings is the dome.
 This dome was so amazingly gorgeous…but I couldn’t get a decent shot of it to save my life!
 Yep, I’m still a photography newb.
 This dome was amazing because of all of the murals.
-It didn’t have a huge stained glass thing (although there were some small stained glass windows), but it was very impressive.
+There were some small stained glass windows around the dome, but it didn’t have stained glass in the dome.
+There was some really stunning stained glass throughout the building.

 We’ve decided that the Jefferson City Capitol Building is our favorite…so far.
 We’ve only seen 12 on our explorations…so…we’ll see!
 Maybe we should make a list?